This post was most recently updated on September 14th, 2023

 Video content is consuming the internet and remains one of the beat content mediums that not only grab a user’s attention but holds it.

-To put together a comprehensive Video Monetization strategy in 2019, you need to build your ad technology stack to include Ad Servers, Video Players, and Ad Units.
+To put together a comprehensive Video Monetization strategy, you need to build your ad technology stack to include Ad Servers, Video Players, and Ad Units.
 Alongside an expert ad ops team fine-tuning your auctions as well as introducing new advertising partners.

 Want to know how to 10X your video advertising ad revenue?
 Sign up for a Premium account at MonetizeMore today!